Chase Salmons, LPC, LCAS-A

 Chase’s work is based in multiple types of counseling, including Solutions-Focused Therapy, Cognitive-Behavioral Therapy, Mindfulness, and Narrative Therapy.
 Chase has also received extensive training in Motivational Interviewing, a form of counseling that helps clients effectively identify their own goals and empowers clients to work toward accomplishing them.
 This blend of approaches gives clients opportunities to both dive deep into the process of therapy work and remain practical about making progress that’s visible, too.

-Chase is a graduate of the Wake Forest University Counseling Department, and is a Nationally Certified Counselor (NCC), a Licensed Professional Counselor Associate (LPC-A), and Licensed Clinical Addictions Specialist Associate (LCAS-A).
+Chase is a graduate of the Wake Forest University Counseling Department, and is a Nationally Certified Counselor (NCC), a Licensed Professional Counselor (LPC), and Licensed Clinical Addictions Specialist Associate (LCAS-A).
 When he’s not working with clients, he’s likely to be found spending time with his wife and their energetic goldendoodle, or playing the drums too loudly.